sarnobat/python/README.md

 # python

-rank most common statements in my python scripts
+TODO 2023-08 rank most common statements in my python scripts (to maybe create flashcards from)